Probabilistic Variational Causal Approach in Observational Studies: Probabilistic Variational Causal Effect Framework

-\end{Observation} Let us consider some other patterns of changes for $X$ values.
-First, assume that we only consider the single change from $X=x$ to $X=x'$.
-Then, we define the \textit{supremum probabilistic interventional variation} of degree $d$ of $Y$ with respect to $X$ given $\Z=\z$ as follows:
+where $X_{(x,x')}$ is the restriction of $X$ to the partition $\{x, x'\}$ for any two values $x$ and $x'$ of $X$ with $x<x'$. \end{Observation} Let us consider some other patterns of changes for $X$ values.
+First, assume that we only consider the single change from $X=x$ to $X=x'$ for $x<x'$.
+Then, we define the \textit{supremum probabilistic interventional variation} of degree $d$ of $Y$ with respect to $X$ keeping $\Z=\z$ as: